bfahrenfort/doccy/README.md

 pre-enable tasks should not forcibly install any programs; they should only prompt the user for permission to do so.
 If admin permission is needed, inform the user and abort in anticipation of a run from an admin shell (no [gsudo](https://github.com/gerardog/gsudo) shenanigans).

 #### Examples of multi-useful doccy routines
-* A script that provides an alias for a common program installed on the user's computer called with specific lengthy arguments in much less time.
+* A script that provides an alias to call a common program installed on the user's computer that's usually called with specific lengthy arguments in much less time.
 * A script that lists some features of the user's computer.
 #### Examples of non useful doccy routines
 * A script that opens a game you play frequently.